depicted-candela/PROGRAMMINGABSTRACTIONS/README.md

 # PROGRAMMINGABSTRACTIONS
-Here are lectures in C++ for Programming Abstractions based on the course of SEE and the book by Eric Roberts
+Here are lectures in C++ for Programming Abstractions focused in basic spatial problems based on the course of [SEE](https://see.stanford.edu/Course/CS106B) and the book by Eric Roberts.